-The total area surveyed along the Norwegian coast in 2018 was 472 km2.
-Figure 2 presents the coverage of surveying within the territorial waters.
+Figure 2 on the next page presents the current coverage of surveying in 2019 within the territorial waters.

 Fig. 1.
-Area surveyed in territorial waters during 2018.
+Area surveyed in territorial waters of Norway during the first 7 months of 2019.
 Please note that the area sizes are exaggerated to make the smaller areas visible on the plot.